GeekTree0101/Dodi/README.md

 ## Point of concern

 1. I'm debating whether to provide a Builder for the Repository or an repository interface of a specific implementation object(such as TodoCachedRepository) from RootComponent...
-2. shared doesn't work as Singleton... for each modules(List, Detail)..

 ### RootComponent
 ```swift